 - It looks like a small grapefruit with slightly uneven skin and can be either yellow or green depending on the degree of ripeness.

-Can’t get enough winter citrus?
-Here are a few more citrus salad recipes to tempt you:
+A few more citrus appetizers to tempt you:

 - Spicy Honey Citrus Salad